The Bankrate promise

 How to enroll in Bank of America Preferred Rewards

+So, how do you become a Bank of America Preferred Rewards member?
 Based on your rolling three-month combined average daily balance, the Bank of America Preferred Rewards program allows enrollment on an invite-only basis.
-That means new customers depositing a minimum of $20,000 across Bank of America accounts will have to wait at least three months to take advantage of the preferred rewards program.
+That means new customers depositing a minimum of $20,000 across Bank of America accounts will have to wait at least three months to take advantage of the Preferred Rewards program.

 If by month four your average daily balance was $50,000, you wouldn’t immediately jump to Platinum status because your three-month average would be $33,333.
 If your average daily balance across accounts grew to $65,000 by month five, however, your three-month average would be $50,000, which would qualify you for an upgrade to Platinum status.

 Bank of America credit cards in the Preferred Rewards program

 There are several popular Bank of America credit cards, including student cards, that can earn bonuses through the Preferred Rewards program.
 Depending on your goals, the bonus multiplier from your rewards tier could turn into best-in-class bonuses every time you use your card.
 Here’s a look at four of the best Bank of America credit cards for 2023:

 Bank of America Premium Rewards: Best for overall rewards

 - Rewards rate: 2X points on travel and dining purchases; 1.5X points on all other purchases

 - Welcome bonus: 60,000 online bonus points after spending $,000 on purchases in the first 90 days of account opening

 - Annual fee: $95